Skip to main content

 Applicant: Individual researcher at a Swedish higher educational institute

-Granted for: 1 year
+Granted for: 2 years

-Application period: 18 June 2024–16 September 2024 at 17.00 (CET)
+Application period: 17 June 2025–15 September 2025 at 17.00 (CET)

-Grant decision published: 29 November 2024
+Grant decision published: 4 December 2025

 What is funded?

 The Swedish Research Council for Sport Science (CIF) is announcing postdoc salary funding for research with relevance to sport.
 The aim is to support research merit to qualify for a docentur.
 Sports research can be conducted in any scientific field.
 An application must clearly demonstrate relevance to sport to be eligible for funding.
 CIF uses a broad definition of sport.
-Read the CIF sport definition here.
+Read the CIF sport definition here

 Who can apply?

-- The applicant should hold a Swedish doctoral degree or an equivalent foreign degree obtained between October 16, 2019 and October 16, 2024.
+• The applicant should hold a Swedish doctoral degree or an equivalent foreign degree obtained between October 15, 2020 and October 15, 2025.
 Extended career breaks due to parental leave, long-term sick leave, positions of trust, service in the total defence, or clinical training (AT or ST) can be credited.
 Career breaks should be specified in the CV (type, dates, number of months).

-- Docents are not eligible to apply, as the aim of the grant is to promote research merit to obtain a docentur.
+• Docents are not eligible to apply, as the aim of the grant is to promote research merit to obtain a docentur.

-- The main applicant should be employed by the administrating organisation at the start of the grant period.
+• The main applicant should be employed by a Swedish Higher Educational Institute at the start of the grant period.
 Exceptions are made for clinical researchers, for whom the administrating organisation and another employer can agree on affiliation.

-- The main applicant should be the project manager and should be scientifically responsible for and active in the project.
+• The main applicant should be the project manager and should be scientifically responsible for and active in the project.

-- The main applicant should ensure that the research complies with the Swedish Research Council's requirements on conducting ethical research and obtain ethical review permission if required.
+• The main applicant should ensure that the research complies with the Swedish Research Council's requirements on conducting ethical research and obtain ethical review permission if required.

-- Main applicants with a prevoius CIF grant for which the availability period has expired must submit the final report before application deadline.
+• Main applicants with a prevoius CIF grant for which the availability period has expired must submit the final report before application deadline.

-- Researchers may submit one application for a project grant, one application for a postdoctoral salary grant and one application for a grant for associations, collaboration and networking as the main applicant.
+• Researchers may submit one application for a project grant, one application for a postdoctoral salary grant and one application for a grant for associations, collaboration and networking as the main applicant.
 A researcher who is granted both a postdoctoral salary grant and project grant cannot also be granted the basic grant of 100,000 that can be applied for within the postdoctoral grant.

-- Researchers who have been granted a 2-year postdoctoral salary grant cannot apply for an additional postdoctoral salary grant.
+• Researchers who have been granted a 2-year postdoctoral salary grant cannot apply for an additional postdoctoral salary grant.

 How do I apply?